coffeescript6/discuss/Features.md

 # ESNext Features to Support in CoffeeScript

 Per the [README](./README.md), we have two main goals for the future of CoffeeScript: adding support for important ES2015+ (ESNext) features that CoffeeScript currently lacks, and changing CoffeeScript’s output to be ESNext code.
-This document covers the former; see [Compiler.md](./Compiler.md) for the latter.
+See also the [project board for CoffeeScript 2.0.0](https://github.com/coffeescript6/discuss/projects/1).

 Features are ordered by priority, which is determined (subjectively) by how important each feature is to the CoffeeScript community.
 The most important criterion is whether the lack of specific feature affects CoffeeScript’s viability for a potential project: if a developer must choose between CoffeeScript and a particular library or framework, whatever missing feature is causing that choice to need to be made is a top priority for us to fix.
 This list is based on the [issues](https://github.com/coffeescript6/discuss/issues) for this repo and the discussion in [#8](https://github.com/coffeescript6/discuss/issues/8).